Susu-spec/alx-system_engineering-devops/README.md

-# This repository is my introduction to fundamental shell scripting concepts
+# This repository is my introduction to basic shell scripting concepts